 See an example of a marketing and sales section here.

 8. Financial Analysis

 The financial analysis section is key for lenders.
 The financial analysis must include financial projections for three to five years out.
 The further out into the future forecasts run, of course, the more difficult it is to predict with certainty.
-One solution is to prepare a business plan with three-year forecasts, but have a five-year forecast ready if the lender wants them.
+One solution is to prepare a business plan with three-year forecasts, but have a five-year forecast ready if the investors want them.